kejjjjj/iw3sptool/README.md

 ## Notes
 - Only for cod4 singleplayer patch 1.5
-- you MIGHT crash the game if you disconnect when there are a lot of surfaces to draw so I guess clear the render queue first and then disconnect :)

 ## Usage
 - The .asi file goes to the "miles" folder located in the cod4 root directory